Spheniscidae – Penguins

 Several authors have suggested that penguins are a good example of Bergmann’s Rule where larger bodied populations live at higher latitudes than smaller bodied populations.
 There is some disagreement about this, and several other authors have noted that there are fossil penguin species that contradict this hypothesis and that ocean currents and upwellings are likely to have had a greater effect on species diversity than latitude alone.
 Major populations of penguins are found in Antarctica, Argentina, Australia, Chile, New Zealand, and South Africa.

-Penguins for the most part breed in large colonies, the exceptions being the yellow-eyed and Fiordland species; these colonies may range in size from as few as a 100 pairs for gentoo penguins, to several hundred thousand in the case of king, macaroni and chinstrap penguins.
+Penguins for the most part breed in large colonies, the exceptions being the yellow-eyed and Fiordland species; these colonies may range in size from as few as 100 pairs for Gentoo penguins, to several hundred thousand in the case of King, Macaroni and Chinstrap penguins.
 Living in colonies results in a high level of social interaction between birds, which has led to a large repertoire of visual as well as vocal displays in all penguin species.
 Agonistic displays are those intended to confront or drive off, or alternately appease and avoid conflict with, other individuals.

 When mothers lose a chick, they sometimes attempt to ‘steal’ another mother’s chick, usually unsuccessfully as other females in the vicinity assist the defending mother in keeping her chick.
 In some species, such as emperor penguins, young penguins assemble in large groups called crèches.

-According to the IOC there are 18 species in the family Spheniscidae – Penguins; they are:
+According to the recently (2025) combined AviList, there are nineteen species, in six genera, in the family Spheniscidae – Penguins; they are:

 King Penguin Aptenodytes patagonicus